Posted by Ellie Hearn in Sports Performance

 Future Whey is our new post-workout fave.

 It’s refreshing and light and as it's made from free form amino acids, it offers lighting fast absorption.

 Fast absorption vegan and vegetarian proteins

-Micellar Casein is the best slow release protein, is thick and creamy, keeps you feeling full and delivers aminos to sore achy muscles for up to 12 hours.
+Micellar Casein is the best slow-release protein, is thick and creamy, keep you feeling full and delivers aminos to sore achy muscles for up to 12 hours.